- The Ministry

 - Career Opportunities

-Greek-Bulgarian diplomatic relations, which date back to 1880, are excellent, and have been developing constantly on an upward course in all sectors, particularly since Bulgaria joined NATO (March 2004) and the EU (2007).
+Greek-Bulgarian diplomatic relations, which date back to 1880, evolved gradually, and are at a remarkable level.
+They are developing in a constructive way and have been developing constantly on an upward course in all sectors, particularly since Bulgaria joined NATO (March 2004) and the EU (2007).
 At the Greek Embassy in Sofia, there is a Consular Bureau, a Commercial Affairs Section, a Press Office, a Defence Attaché Office and a Police Liaison Office.
-There is also a Consulate General in Plovdiv.

 For information on bilateral economic relations, you can visit the AGORA internet portal.